Introduction

 Why a parable?

 That snowman haunted me for reasons far deeper than my children's disappointment.
-It became a snapshot of something I saw happening everywhere—clarity melting into confusion, certainty dissolving into questions.
-Once I discovered a key triggering factor, I found it impossible to unsee it or explain it to others.
+It became a snapshot of something I saw happening everywhere: clarity melting into confusion; certainty dissolving into questions.
+Once I discovered a key triggering factor, I found it impossible to unsee or explain it to others.

-But, life’s most profound realities—love, meaning, truth—resist tidy definitions, yet reveal themselves beautifully through story.
-A parable is truth, packaged as a tale—a mirror disguised as a window.
+The purpose of parables is not to entertain, but to intrigue.
+They stir; they prompt; they urge you to explore.
+A parable is truth, packaged as a tale; a mirror disguised as a window.
 You think you’re looking at someone else, then realize you’re looking at yourself.
 Parables bypass our defenses and speak directly to both mind and heart.
 Jesus knew this.
 So did George Orwell, C.S.
 Lewis, and Antoine de Saint-Exupéry.

 Pattern Recognition

 Pattern recognition changes everything.
-It's the ability to spot what's happening behind the fog—similar to everyday moments like smelling the rain before it comes, recognizing your mother's pre-migraine squint in your daughter, or knowing what artisan coffee shops replacing dollar stores means for property investment—but it's far more intricate and layered.
+It's the ability to spot what's happening behind the fog.
+Think of everyday moments like smelling the rain before it comes, recognizing your mother's pre-migraine squint in your daughter, or knowing what artisan coffee shops replacing dollar stores means for property investment.
+But it's far more intricate and layered.

 I clearly remember my transformation when I first recognized the four ways of thinking embodied by the mentors in this story.
 It was like suddenly seeing in color after a life of grayscale.

-• Faith flourishes in some minds while fading from others
+• Why faith flourishes in some minds while fading from others

-• Churches break apart over empathy versus orthodoxy
+• Why churches break apart over empathy versus orthodoxy

-• The Bible feels vibrant to some readers, lifeless to others
+• Why the Bible feels vibrant to some readers, lifeless to others

-• Some of the West's brightest skeptics are returning to God
+• Why some of the West's brightest skeptics are returning to God

 What the Parable Reveals